Brother gets life for 'honour killing' of Pakistan social media star - Journal du Cameroun

 “Inshallah (God willing), he will be acquitted by a high court,” he said.

+Five others were acquitted by the court, including an Islamic cleric Mufti Abdul Qavi who had been embroiled in controversy with Baloch months ahead of her death.

+“We are distraught by this verdict.
+The government is still enslaved to the whites and is bowing to their rules,” said Baloch’s brother Aslam Shaheen, who was among the acquitted.

-Earlier, Baloch’s mother Anwar Mai told AFP she had hoped her son would be acquitted.
+Earlier, Baloch’s mother Anwar Mai told AFP she had hoped her son Waseem would also be acquitted.

 “He is innocent.
 She was my daughter and he is my son,” she said.